HemoCell Getting Started

 cd hemocell/patch && ./patchPLB.sh

 The patching should succeed even though there might be an offset in some files.
+At this point HemoCell should be ready for compilation and development.

 cd hemocell/external && tar -xzf parmetis-4.0.3.tar.gz